BorisPolonsky/Neural-Network/readme.md

 #Neural-Network
-A neural network (temporarily a perceptron) that can now approximate linear function y=Ax+b.
+An implementation of neural network.
+Work in progress.
 ###Issues:
 * Bug huanted.
 * Ugly structure.
 * Unsatisfatory computational cost.
 * Data validation to be implemented.
-* Overfitting to be dealt with
+* Overfitting to be dealt with.
+* OverflowError: math range error.
 * Other possible issues.
-* OverflowError: math range error.